colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 With the latest in the saga that is Avast and their problems with data, I am not going to be installing their products (Avast or AVG Anti Virus) on computers any longer (Windows Defender and Malwarebytes are enough protection in my opinion).

-Calling out these companies, calling out these dark patterns and making sure they are not being used to mislead or misdirect people, especially older folks like my customers is the key to at least slowing down this practice.
+Calling out these companies, calling out these deceptive patterns and making sure they are not being used to mislead or misdirect people, especially older folks like my customers is the key to at least slowing down this practice.

 Until consumers start pressuring these companies to stop this practice, it will keep going on until they start losing money.
-Let’s start getting on these companies and get them to stop these dark patterns in programs we trust.
+Let’s start getting on these companies and get them to stop these deceptive patterns in programs we trust.